micha/jsawk/README.markdown

-Here we modify the input by replacing the `sports` property of each object in the input array (the `sports` property is itself an array of strings) with a single string containing all the person's sports separated by commas.
+Here we modify the input by replacing the `sports` property of each object in the input array (the `sports` property is itself an array of strings) with a single string containing all of the person's sports, separated by commas.

       cat /tmp/t | jsawk 'this.sports = this.sports.join(",")'

 Notice how altering the `this` object in place alters the result array accordingly.

+### JSON Grep: Select Certain Elements From Input ###

+Sometimes you want to use awk to select certain records from the input set, leaving the rest unchanged.
+This is like the `grep` pattern of operation.
+In this example we will extract all the records corresponding to people who are over 30 years old.

+      cat /tmp/t | jsawk 'if (this.age <= 30) return null'

+This demonstrates how you can remove records from the results array by returning a null value from your script.

 Count How Many Elements Are In The Input Array
 ----------------------------------------------